 Suggested 6-day itinerary

 There are 14 islands which make up the Sporades islands, including Skiathos, Skopelos and Skyros.
 It would be great to sail around them all inside a week, but given the distances involved, it’s simply impossible, unless you sail all day, every day, from dusk till dawn.
-But that would leave little or no time for exploring the villages, beaches, bays, cliffs, monasteries, tavernas and bars along the way, and it wouldn’t feel like much of a holiday!Our suggest six-day itinerary instead focusses on hitting the best islands within easy reach of Skiathos, and offers a mix of big and small villages, remote anchorages, beaches and hillsides.
-It’s only six days because it’s likely that, after checking in and getting everything sorted for a week away at sea, there won’t be much time to get the ails up and make way to a destination.
+And that would leave little or no time for exploring the villages, beaches, bays, cliffs, monasteries, tavernas and bars along the way, and it wouldn’t feel like much of a holiday!Our suggested six-day itinerary instead focusses on hitting the best islands within easy reach of Skiathos, and offers a mix of big and small villages, remote anchorages, beaches and hillsides.
+It’s only six days because it’s likely that, after checking in and getting everything sorted for a week away at sea, there won’t be much time to get the sails up and make way to a destination.
 It’s better to rest up and enjoy Skiathos for the night, and we’ll set sail first thing on Sunday morning.

 You’ll need to return the boat to Skiathos on Friday night (to make sure that it can be ready in time for the next group of holidaymakers) so you won’t be able to sail on the day you check-out either.

 Incidentally, if you’re thinking of heading back to the mainland instead of this route, you can check out our destination guide for Volos, which includes a number of stops along the way to Skiathos.